BetterThanTomorrow/calva-docs/docs/output.md

 (On Mac the default keyboard shortcut for the peek command is `alt+f12`.)

-In the demo gif we utilize two things about this peek widgets:
+In the demo gif we utilize two things about this peek widget:

 1. It stays open until you close it.
-So you can keep evaluate different versions of your form and see the results get printed.
+So you can keep evaluating different versions of your form and see the results get printed.
 2. The widget displays a ”full” Calva editor, so you can use Paredit to conveniently select forms.

 ## Stacktraces